EU Studies Summer Program in Brussels

 Student's dorm accommodation costs are supported by funds from the European Commission through the Seattle EU Center of Excellence's grant.

 Please note: To be considered for this program students are also required to send copies of their transcripts, by the application deadline, to the EU Center of Excellence at the address listed below.
 University of Washington students can submit unofficial transcripts by uploading them to this Dropbox.
 Students from other institutions should submit official copies of their transcripts via mail at the University of Washington EUCE address listed below.

-The program fee for 2014 is $3,150.
+Program Costs for 2015 The program fee for 2015 is $3,500.
 The program fee includes instructional costs, round trip train ticket to Luxembourg, program trips & events.
 The program fee does not include airfare, meals, textbooks, personal expenses or the fees charged by IPE: $300 for UW students or $500 for non-UW students.

 Financial Aid & Grants